 The researchers discovered an association between the strong emotions you feel when you see a cute baby, like wanting to pinch its cheek and speak to it in weird voices, and the urge to laugh when you’re nervous or anxious.

 So nervous laughter may also just be part of a larger pattern within the brain to react with strong emotions of all sorts to emotionally provocative stimuli, no matter if it seems appropriate.

-Uncontrollable laughter that seems like nervous laughter may actually be the result of an underlying medical condition.
+Uncontrollable laughter that seems like nervous laughter could also result from an underlying medical condition.

 Here are a few of the most common possible causes of nervous laughter.

-Imagine someone tells a joke that you didn’t find that funny.
+Imagine someone telling a joke that you didn’t find funny.
 But you start bursting out in loud, raucous laughter anyway — this is one possible way that PBA can manifest.